gtaws/ProtectWithWAF/lab2/README 2.md

 5. Right click on the page and choose **Inspect**.

 6. Verify the honeypot link is present on the page, right click on the page and select **View Page Source** and search for honeypot.
-This link has been inserted into your application by AWS **Systems Manager**, which was configured by WAF Automation CloudFormation stack.
+This link has been inserted into your application by AWS **Systems Manager**, which was configured by JAM event.
     ![](.//media/image13.png)

     An API Gateway instance has been preconfigured with a Lambda function that parses the source IP address of the request and adds the source IP address to the black list.